 The first tourist facilities in Death Valley were tent houses built in the 1920s at the site of today's Stovepipe Wells.
 Herman (Bob) Eichbaum began building a toll road in the 1920s and opened the Stovepipe Wells Hotel in 1926.
-In 1927, the Pacific Coast Borax Company opened the Inn at Furnace Creek to visitors.
+In 1927, the Pacific Coast Borax Company opened the Inn at Furnace Creek which was inspired by the Spanish Missions that dotted Coastal California.
+Even though the Inn was in one of the hottest and lowest points in the hemisphere, it was an immediate success.
 In the early 1930s, they converted the working ranch into what is now the Furnace Creek Ranch.